 Tour around Mandu Fort – Royal Enclosure

 Inspired by Damascus’s great mosque (the oldest mosque in the world), the architecture is stunning with its dome structures and grand entrances.
 The construction of the mosque was started by Hoshangshah Ghori and completed by Mahmud Khilji in 1454 AD.
-The jaali work is splendid and some of the works are still intact.
-The lengthy corridors around the mosque are symmetrical, making for an excellent photography spot.
+The jaali work is splendid, and the lengthy corridors around the mosque are symmetrical, making for an excellent photography spot.

 Tomb of Hoshang Shah

-Just behind the Jami Masjid lies the tomb of Hoshang Shah.
-This tomb was constructed by himself and later was enhanced by Mahmud Khalji.
-This is believed to be the first marble structure in India.
-The tomb served as a divine pilgrimage place and many people came here to offer their prayers.
+Just behind the Jami Masjid lies Hoshang Shah’s tomb, who constructed it himself and was later enhanced by Mahmud Khalji.
+It is believed to be the first marble structure in India.
+The tomb served as a holy pilgrimage place, and many people came here to offer their prayers.

-One of the popular attractions of Mandu fort is the Jahaz Mahal aka the Ship Palace.
+One of the popular attractions of Mandu fort is the Jahaz Mahal, aka the Ship Palace.
 It gets its name because it is like a ship floating on an ocean.

-There were some ruins inside the water tanks as well.
-They should probably be the Ujala Baodi and Andheri Baodi.
-I did not find a way to reach there.
-Honestly, it is a good place for birding as well.
+There were some ruins inside the water tanks, which could be the Ujala Baodi and Andheri Baodi.
+I did not find a way to get there.
+I feel that it is a great place for birding

 Hindola Mahal means Swinging Palace.
-And it is named so because the walls of the mahal are sloping majestically and it looks like the whole palace is swinging.
-Apparently, it is constructed this way for better acoustics.
-It could have been a music hall or served as an audience hall.
-The right side portion of the building was constructed at a later point of time and it was meant for the ladies of the palace to sit and watch.
-The arches inside the Hindola Mahal are majestic.
-I wish some of the colored tiles were still intact.
+It was named so because the mahal slope’s walls majestically, and it looks like the whole palace is swinging.
+Apparently, it was constructed this way for better acoustics, indicating that it could have been a music hall or served as an audience hall.
+The right side portion of the building was constructed at a later point in time, and it was meant for the ladies of the palace to sit and watch.
+I loved this place, the arches inside the Hindola Mahal are majestic, but I wish some of the coloured tiles were still intact.

 Royal Palace and Champa Baodi

-With that the Royal enclosure of Mandu Fort comes to an end.
+With that, the Royal enclosure of Mandu Fort comes to an end.
 Now we drive towards the love story of Baz Bahadur Shah and Rani Roopmati.

 Baz Bahadur Palace

-In fact, while I was visiting the palace a commoner was recording his song in one of the chambers and he mentioned that there is no need for any sound recording studio, this palace has all the capabilities of being one, including noise cancellation.
-I was amazed.
+In fact, while I was visiting the palace, a commoner was recording his song in one of the chambers, and he mentioned that there is no need for any sound recording studio; this palace has all the capabilities of being one, including noise cancellation.
+This literally amazed me.

 Rani Roopmati Pavillion

 This was probably the only structure in Mandu that was fully intact.
 It was originally used as a watchtower.
-However, Roopmati requested for a palace from where she could pay her respect to River Narmada every day.
-And so moved to this Pavilion which acquired the name after her.
+However, Roopmati requested a palace from where she could pay her respect to River Narmada every day.
+She then moved to this Pavilion which acquired the name after her.

 The tank was built by Baz Bahadur for Rani Roopmati.
 This seems to have a perennial water source from the Narmada.
 People now consider this more of a pilgrimage site.
 You can see them taking a bath here.